engisalor/sketch-grammar-explorer/README.md

 **Skipping repeats**

 If `skip=True`, a call won't be repeated when an identical call has already been made.
-Repeats are identified using hashes of `call` dictionaries, which excludes metadata.
+Repeats are identified using hashes of `call` dictionaries.
 If the contents of `"call"` change at all (even one character), they are considered unique calls.
 If `skip=False`, existing data is replaced when a new call has the same hash.

 ### Notes